clach04/puren_tonbo/integrations/pt_scite_with_python/README.md

 Tested with 32-bit Windows binaries https://github.com/moltenform/scite-with-python/releases/tag/v0.7.4

+Supports:

-Supports loading (decrypting) by spawning  ptcipher.
+  * loading (decrypting) by spawning ptcipher

-Does NOT support saving (encrypting).
+  * saving (encrypting) by spawning ptcipher

 TODO

+  * code clean up
+      * remove/comment out debug code (replace with logging)
+  * look at other ways of passing in password than environment variable
+      * prompt in GUI?
-  * save support
+      * keyring?
   * try importing puren_tonbo instead of using external binary and pipes
+  * find out if there is scite python3?

 ## Setup